metamn/TribeHeadz/README.md

 ## Tests

-- only Rails code was tested, the import/seed script was not
+- only Rails code was tested, the import/seed script was skipped
 - shoulda was used in unit tests

+## Documentation

+- using TomDoc